Casey Golomski

 Pronouns: He/him/his

-Casey Golomski is an award-winning writer and cultural and medical anthropologist of Southern Africa who works with communities in eSwatini (Swaziland) and South Africa.
-His writing and research centers perennial questions about life, death, and their thresholds.
-Aside from authoring over thirty academic and literary publications, Golomski's been interviewed for and cited by media outlets such as the New York Times, New Hampshire Public Radio, New Hampshire Magazine, AlexNews, and Business Times.
+Casey Golomski is an award-winning creative writer and cultural and medical anthropologist.
+His research centers perennial questions about life, death, and their thresholds, asking how people work through and memorialize critical events in their lives and communities.
+Aside from authoring many academic and literary publications, Golomski's been interviewed for and cited by media outlets such as the New York Times, New Hampshire Public Radio, New Hampshire Magazine, AlexNews, Times of eSwatini, and Business Times.

-Funded by three Fulbright Fellowships, the Wenner Gren, Reed, Mellon, and Teagle Foundations, and institutional grants, his research and creative writing has been published in a range of anthropology, African studies, and literary journals as well as several edited volumes.
+Funded by three Fulbright Fellowships, the Wenner Gren, Reed, Mellon, and Teagle Foundations, and institutional awards and grants, his research and creative writing has been published in a range of anthropology, social science, Black and African studies, and literary journals and volumes.
 He was also awarded the Society for Humanistic Anthropology First Prize in Poetry.
-As an invited speaker on his research and approaches to writing, he has given talks at Emory, Harvard, Johns Hopkins, Wisconsin, and Michigan State, Oslo, and the Universities of Johannesburg, KwaZulu-Natal, Pretoria, and the Witwatersrand in South Africa where he is an ongoing Visiting Researcher.
+As an invited speaker on his writing and research, he has given talks at Emory, Harvard, Johns Hopkins, Wisconsin, Boston, Michigan State, Oslo, Zürich, and the Universities of Johannesburg, KwaZulu-Natal, Witwatersrand, and Pretoria in South Africa, where he is also an ongoing visiting researcher.

-A former UNICEF consultant, he is currently a board member for the journal Anthropology and Humanism, the Northeastern Workshops on Southern Africa (NEWSA) and Seacoast African American Cultural Center (SAACC) in Portsmouth, NH where he supervises internships and public cultural education through curation of their collections.
-For SAACC, he also received a state-wide Spirit of NH Volunteer Service Award.
-He is also a classical musician as a long-term member of the Cambridge Symphony Orchestra in Cambridge, MA.
+Currently he is a board member for the journal Anthropology and Humanism and the Seacoast African American Cultural Center (SAACC) in Portsmouth, NH where he supervises internships and public cultural education through curation of their collections.
+For his contributions to SAACC, he also received a state-wide Spirit of NH Volunteer Service Award.

-He is always happy to meet with and advise interested students and consult for community, public, and private organizations.
+He is always happy to meet with interested students and consult for both public and private organizations.

 Education